openharmony/docs/en/application-dev/ui/arkts-drawing-customization-on-canvas.md

           .onReady(() =>{
             // Set the fill color to blue. this.context.fillStyle = '#0097D4';
-            // Take (50, 50) as the upper left vertex and draw a rectangle with the width and height of 200. this.context.fillRect(50,50,200,200);
+            // Take (50, 50) as the upper left corner and draw a rectangle with the width and height of 200. this.context.fillRect(50,50,200,200);
-            // Use (70, 70) as the upper left vertex and clear the area whose width is 150 and height is 100. this.context.clearRect(70,70,150,100);
+            // Use (70, 70) as the upper left corner and clear the area with the width of 150 and height of 100. this.context.clearRect(70,70,150,100);
         })
       }